Evocelot/tickr/README.md

 make start-local-container
 ```

-This command starts the following containers:
+This commands starts the following containers:

 - elasticsearch
 - logstash